keshet fellowship for contemporary dance

 National Selection Committee

-The 2017 Fellowship for Contemporary Dance Selection Committee includes:
+The 2017 Fellowship for Contemporary Dance Selection Committee included:

 Maggie Bergeron (Minneapolis, Minnesota)

 Debra Cash (Boston, Massachusetts)

 Julie Voigt (Minneapolis, Minnesota)